Marc-Solution/Mavera/README.md

 #### Added changes to the products cards

 The original idea for the products cards did not look so good when testing it.
 The product information text on the cards became very stretched out on the mobile and smartphone versions.
-I solved this by creating a popup modal with the pruduct infomation text.
+I solved this by creating a popup modal with the product information text.
 Instead of having the product info text on the card there is a button that opens up a popup modal with the product information text.
 Each product have a popup modal with the product information text, a buy button that takes the user to the fictional facebook web shop, and a background image with a nature theme.

 #### Features added after my second mentor session